victoria-tuck/bluesky-IC/README.md

 This is a fork of the Bluesky repo for Air Traffic Simulation.
 This fork implements an incentive compatible approach to air traffic management.

+Note: Make sure you have Python 3 and pip installed on your system before proceeding with the installation.

 ## Installation
 You need to get a [Gurobi](https://www.gurobi.com/) license, there is a free regular academic version.
 You can follow their steps to get their license installed in the system.